 We stopped at Invermoriston for our morning coffee and bathroom breaks while on our way to Drumnadrochit, to see if we could spot Nessie in Loch Ness!
 Fiona told us how the Scottish parliament had added the Loch Ness Monster to their endangered species legislation, to protect her should she ever be properly found.
+Tales of an unknown animal living in the loch have been around for centuries.
+The earliest report is from the Life of St. Columba, 6th Century.
+The Saint frightened off the monster with “his holy hand”.

 Nowadays a popular theory is that the creature is a pleisiosaur.
 I have been fascinated with cryptozoology since I was a child (not that I used that word when I was six), and Nessie is my all time favourite cryptid.